lifewatch/pyhydrophone/README.md

 ### SoundTrap
 Provides two classes, SoundTrap and SoundTrapHF.

+The date format of the file is assumed to be: *model_name.yymmddHHMMSS.ext*

 To create a SoundTrap object, sensitiviy and preamp_gain are read from the configuration file.
 They do not have to be specified by the user.
 (Gain type "High" or "Low" has to be specified).